cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ![alt text](/uploads/babukv3_13.PNG)

-*Figure x: Victim's public key being written to the end of file*
+*Figure 15: Victim's public key being written to the end of file*

 Not sure if this was intended, but I believe the Babuk group has messed up the public key generation phase.